-Inspired by the spirit of exploration, the Adventureland Suite features living areas, bedrooms, and bathrooms designed to give the feeling of camp life but with retaining luxury.
+Inspired by the spirit of exploration, the Adventureland Suite features living areas, bedrooms, and bathrooms designed to give camp life experience and retain luxury.
 Fans of the Jungle Cruise, Enchanted Tiki Room, and the former Adventurers Club at Walt Disney World’s Pleasure Island will find themselves at home when stepping into this suite, which is decorated from floor-to-ceiling in every room, filled with knick-knacks that appear to have been taken as trophies from decades of exploration.
-Even the suite’s door bell offers the sounds of tiki gods playing drums, with three separate audio tracks.
+Even the suite’s doorbell offers the sounds of tiki gods playing drums, with three separate audio tracks.
 Hear one of them and take a peek around the Adventureland Suite in the video below.

 Video: Tour the Adventureland Suite at the Disneyland Hotel

 Immediately inside the Adventureland Suite entry is an open living area, with plush couches, dining table, bar, faux fireplace, and decorative touches filling the room.
-In the spirit of adventure, there’s even a hidden TV behind a painting and a hidden closet behind a bookcase.
+There’s even a hidden TV behind a painting and a hidden closet behind a bookcase in the spirit of adventure.

-The master bedroom is designed as a safari lodge, with a lush four-poster bed, faux fireplace, flat screen TV, and even a claw-foot bathtub sitting in the living area.
+The master bedroom is designed as a safari lodge, with a plush four-poster bed, faux fireplace, flat-screen TV, and even a claw-foot bathtub sitting in the living area.